 Step 4: Apply a mileage multiplier.

 Under formula 17c, to calculate the diminished value of your car, you would take your vehicle value and multiply it by a 10% cap.
-You would then apply a damage multiplier depending on the damage of your car and a mileage multiplier depending on your mileage.
+You would then apply a damage multiplier based on the damage to your car and a mileage multiplier based on your mileage.

-For example, if the market value of your car is $15,000 with moderate damage to structure and panels and 20,000 miles, your formula to calculate diminished value would be:
+For example, if the market value of your vehicle is $15,000 with moderate damage to structure and panels and 20,000 miles, your formula to calculate diminished value would be:

 $1,500 x .50 = $750 which would be the value adjusted for moderate damages.